WHAT IS A 30 DAY CHALLENGE?

 Let’s just say, 30 Day Challenges had their way with me, and I liked it.
 New, scary, exhilarating, I’m finally trying out the things I’ve been wanting to do for years!
 There is nothing more exciting than realising how much more you have to give the world, and how much better you’re becoming for you, and those around you.

-- Write: Start writing down all the things YOU WANT to do/try/learn/experience (add/delete from this list as you please).
+- Write: Start writing down all the things YOU WANT to do/try/learn/experience (add and delete from this list as you please)

 - Prepare: Make a schedule that you can follow for the next 30 days.

 Give yourself wiggle room.
-It’s better to ease in and slowly up the intensity over the 30 days, than blow out in week one.
+It’s better to ease in and slowly up the intensity over the 30 days, than blow out on week one.